apostrophecms/apostrophe-documentation/tutorials/getting-started/custom-widgets.md

 };
 ```

 The new bit is the `filters` option.
-By specifying a `projection` filter, we can limit Apostrophe to loading just the `title` and `slug` properties.
-Apostrophe needs the `slug` to figure out the URL of the page.
+By specifying a `projection` filter, we can limit Apostrophe to loading just the `title` and `_url` properties.
+Apostrophe needs `_url` to figure out the URL of a page.
 It's almost always a good idea to limit the projection to the fields you care about.

 >*`_url`, `slug`... what's the difference?* For most sites, nothing.
 But for sites with a `prefix` option, the `_url` property might have a folder name prepended to it.
 And there are other ways to transform `_url` to suit your needs.
 So always remember to use it instead of `slug` when you output page URLs.
+And use `_url` in your projection to fetch all the properties Apostrophe knows might be involved in calculating the `_url` property of the page.

+> **Watch out for reverse joins!
+If you have [reverse joins](schema-guide.html) and your widget doesn't need them,** the `projection` filter can't help you avoid loading them, because they are loaded from "the other side" (the ids are stored with the documents linking *to* your documents).
+Instead, use the `joins` filter, and specify an array of join field names your widget actually needs — if any.

 >*What else can I do with `filters`?* That's an intermediate topic, but you can do anything that [ cursors](../intermediate/cursors.html) can do.
 Check those out if you're in a rush.